abdulazizbimany/zancinema_project/README.md

 # ZANCINEMA WEB APPLICATION PROJECT
-A Zancinema project, is a final project of the Interactive Website Development course from The State university of Zanzibar (SUZA) that was done by Abdulaziz Said Soud as a student of diploma for Computer Science in that University and other three members.
+A Zancinema project, is a final project of the Interactive Website Development course from The State university of Zanzibar (SUZA) that was done by Abdulaziz Said Soud as a student of diploma for Computer Science in that University and other three members (newbie programmers).

 *********** **End** **User** **Section** (**FRONT**) ***********